 Residential Construction Academy at SPSCC

-New Residential Construction Academy at SPSCC Aims to Tackle Washington’s Housing Crisis
+Residential Construction Academy at SPSCC Aims to Tackle Washington’s Housing Crisis

-The Academy is the result of a United Way led taskforce who identified workforce development as one of the region’s top challenges.
+The Academy is the result of a United Way led taskforce that identified workforce development as one of the region’s top challenges.
 With guidance and support from industry experts and local workforce leaders, students will gain practical, hands-on experience in residential construction, preparing them to enter the trades immediately upon graduation.

 Fast Facts:

-• Program Length: 13 weeks
+• Program Length: 10 weeks

 • Who Can Apply: Individuals aged 18+ interested in construction careers

-• Scholarships: Available for those seeking to enter the workforce immediately after certification
+• Scholarships: Available for those seeking to enter the workforce immediately after certification.

 How to Register